Artificial-Brain-AI/chatbot-mini/README.md

-# Demo Chatbot – Artificial Brain
+# Chatbot – Artificial Brain

 ## Overview
 This repository contains a lightweight chatbot demo built to run on commodity hardware.
 It is designed for experimentation with on-device AI tasks and demonstrates basic natural language understanding and response generation.